Medjugorje Hoax or Truth: Bosnia-Herzegovina’s Pilgrimage Destination

 Cross Mountain, known as Krizevac, is crowned with an 8.56-meter-high concrete cross.
 On the way up, you will pass the stations of the Way of the Cross, popular spots to reflect on the passions of Jesus.
 The mountain also offers fantastic views of Medjugorje down below.

 How to Get to Medjugorje, Bosnia and Herzegovina

 Because of its popularity, Medjugorje is easily reached from many major cities in the region, including Sarajevo, Dubrovnik, Split and Zadar.
-There are both train and bus connections to Medjugorje if you don’t mind travelling with the masses, however, for a stress-free and very comfortable journey consider travelling by private transfer.
+There are both train and bus connections to Medjugorje if you don’t mind traveling with the masses, however, for a stress-free and very comfortable journey consider traveling by private transfer.
 With four, eight and sixteen seater vehicles they can accommodate everyone in your group, pick you up from the airport or your accommodation and you are on your way.
 You can also take an overnight train or bus from many European cities to reach Medjugorje in Bosnia & Herzegovina all year round.

 Medjugorje Bosnia and Herzegovina Hotels

 Casa Verde – 3-star hotel

 This hotel is located just 450 meters from St. Jacob’s Church.
 En-suite rooms comes with a seating area hardwood floors, air conditioning, and free Wi-Fi.

 Located in the center of Međugorje, Hotel Luna which opened in 2012 is a short 250 meters from St. James Church.